jazellecruz/Weather-Web-App/README.md

 ## Appendix
 The credits for the artworks used for the web app goes to the respective owners.
 Their profiles and artworks can be accessed through the links in the real-time version of the web app.
+This project was made by a beginner.
+Expect some flaws and errors.
+Project is open for any improvements.